 Your first step after attending the Homebuyer Workshop is to complete the required information in the Member Portal.
 The requirements are customized to address your particular circumstances.
-Preparing for your Intake session requires a significant amount of work, which demonstrates that you are serious about purchasing a home, but also prepares you to be NACA Qualified in a timely manner.
+Preparing for your Intake session requires some work and time to complete all the steps in the Member Portal.
+This demonstrates that you are serious about purchasing a home, but also prepares you to be NACA Qualified in a timely manner.
 Please refer to a description of the available services below titled "Support In Using Your Mortgage Portal" if you are unable or need assistance to complete the Member Portal.
 Use this NACA Qualification Workbook as your resource and guide to becoming qualified for the NACA mortgage.